-The department returns proceeds, less costs of administration, to the county that imposed the tax.
+Unless self-administered, the department returns proceeds, less costs of administration, to the county that imposed the tax.
 Proceeds of the tax must be used equally for acquisition of property in the area of critical state concern and to offset the loss of ad valorem taxes caused by such acquisitions.
 Currently, there are four areas of critical state concern: the Florida Keys in Monroe County; the Big Cypress Swamp, primarily in Collier County; the Green Swamp in central Florida; and the Apalachicola Bay area in Franklin County.
+Monroe County, the only county levying the Tourist Impact Tax, self-administers the tax.